Research

 Informing the design of CVI Book Nook materials

-The resources below highlight the research and research-informed frameworks that guide the design of CVI Book Nook materials.
-Together, they help explain why visual simplicity, intentional design, salient features, repetition, and meaningful experiences are important for supporting access to literacy and learning for children with CVI.
+The resources below highlight research and research-informed frameworks that guide the design of CVI Book Nook materials.
+Together, they help explain why visual simplicity, intentional design, salient features, repetition, and meaningful experiences support access to literacy and learning for children with CVI.
 These principles inform how CVI Book Nook materials are designed, written, and illustrated.

 Citation